Select Page

 The reason why we use the term “room-temperature” water… it avoids any mis-communication of too warm or too cold.

-If you are using the powdered form of enzymes, the rule of thumb is to start off with 1 level tsp of powdered enzymes to approx 1 cup of room temperature food, if using on dry food be sure to include a liquid (such as water or a broth) to moisten the food with the enzymes, mix and let sit for a minimum of 20 minutes or more.
+If you are using the powdered form of enzymes, the rule of thumb is to start off with 1 level tsp of powdered enzymes to approx 1 cup of room temperature food, if using on dry food be sure to include a liquid (such as water or a broth) to moisten the food with the enzymes, mix and let sit for approximately 20 minutes give or take.
 Many vets and publications state that it is not necessary to let the enzymes sit on or incubate in the food, but unfortunately, some dogs develop mouth sores or mouth bleeds from the enzymes unless the food is allowed to sit and soften giving the enzymes more food volume to cover – -consequently diluting the caustic properties of the enzymes eliminating mouth sores.
 Usually mouth sores can be corrected by reducing the amount of enzymes given, but it has also been noted that when mixed very well and allowed to “incubate” (sit and soften), mouth sores tend not to happen.
-You can also add a little more liquid to the meal http://www.pubmedcentral.nih.gov/articlerender.fcgi?artid=1461413 to help avoid mouth sores, or to alleviate future mouth sores.
+You can also add a little more liquid to the meal to help avoid mouth sores, or to alleviate future mouth sores.
 Just do not let the food swim in liquid, most dogs do not like this- -just add enough liquid to moisten the food.
 Another reason for “incubating” is because some dogs simply just do better when the meal is incubated.
 No matter how you decide to prepare the food, it is imperative to mix powdered enzymes with enough moisture to thoroughly mix well in the food, just not swimming in liquid.

 Always remember that not all EPI dogs respond exactly the same.
 There are many variables.
 Some variables you may be aware of, others you may not.
 Beyond using the correct enzymes — each EPI dog needs to be managed with what ultimately works best for them as individuals.
-This includes enzymes, diet, B12, antibiotics, food and supplement regimens.
+This includes enzymes, diet, B12, pre+/probiotics or antibiotics, food and supplement regimens.

 Incubation

 Many EPI owners observed that when enzymes are mixed into the food and allowed to “incubate” stool elimination was less voluminous, which led pet owners to assume that the enzymes were breaking down the food in the bowl…if allowed to incubate.
 In reality, enzymes outside the body cannot sufficiently break down the food (as previously thought by many) without being ingested- -too many other “things” need to interact with the replacement enzymes during the digestion process in order to fully break down the food.
 Bio-chemicals, sustained gut temperature, bile salts, proper PH & micellar lipids (both of which are much lower than normal in the EPI dog than a normal dog), and additional enzymatic catalysts are also needed to aid in the breakdown.
 Although digestion of most nutrients in the small intestine is extensively carried out by enzymes secreted by the pancreas which are lacking in the EPI dog, there are also enzymes located at the brush border membrane of the enterocytes which are responsible for the completion of this nutrient process, and gastric enzymes to one degree or another.
 In addition, there are complex pathways utilized in breakdown and absorption.
 Enzyme activation is very complicated, dependent on a multitude of biological and chemical interactions.
 Even today much still remains to be learned about enzyme activity.
-FOR AN IN-DEPTH EXPLANATION OF THE DOG’S DIGESTIVE SYSTEM – -VISIT THE “ROLE OF NUTRITION” page.
+FOR AN IN-DEPTH EXPLANATION OF THE DOG’S DIGESTIVE SYSTEM – -VISIT THE “ROLE OF NUTRITION” page: https://epi4dogs.com/the-role-of-nutrition/

-An old study by Dr. Guy Pidgeon http://www.vetmed.ucdavis.edu/executive/council/pidgeon.cfm designed to determine if pancreatic replacement enzymes needed to be incubated on food prior ingesting.
+Dr. Guy Pidgeon designed to determine if pancreatic replacement enzymes needed to be incubated on food prior ingesting.
 There was no difference in either the “incubated food” and the “non-incubated food” fat content output in the dog’s stool elimination.
 Conclusion from this particular study was that incubation is not necessary.

 As science develops more innovative tools, hopefully further research and more in-depth research will be done on enzymes and digestion so that we will have a better, more conclusive understanding of what is going on.